TIBCOSoftware/snappydata/docs/install/install_on_premise.md

 ```
 ./sbin/snappy-start-all.sh
 ```
-For custom configuration and to start more nodes,  see the section [How to Configure the SnappyData cluster](../configuring_cluster/configuring_cluster.md).
+For custom configuration and to start more nodes,  see the section on [configuring the SnappyData cluster](../configuring_cluster/configuring_cluster.md).

-## Multi-Host Installation
+## Multi-Host installation
-For real life use cases, you need multiple machines on which SnappyData can be deployed.
+For real-life use cases, you need multiple machines on which SnappyData can be deployed.
 You can start one or more SnappyData node on a single machine based on your machine size.

 ## Machines with a Shared Path
 If all your machines can share a path over an NFS or similar protocol, then follow the steps below: